Proven-Paradox/shaper-system/Handbook.md

 #### Measured Strikes
 You practice a fighting style that emphasizes mind over muscle.
 You may use your Mind in place of Strength to determine your Physical Offense.

+#### Muscle Mage
+You have trained in a magic style that uses strength of body over strength of mind.
+You may use your Strength in place of Mind to determine your MP.

 #### Overwhelming Force
 You can draw magic power from your physical vitality.
 You may use your Toughness in place of Soul to determine your Mental Offense.

-#### Power Mage
-You have perfected an unusual spellcasting style that enables you draw fuel for your abilities from your strength.
-You may use Strength in place of Heart to determine your MP.

 #### Precise Evasion
 You are able to avoid spells with agility.
 You may use your Finesse in place of Soul to determine your Mental Defense.

-#### Serene Health
+#### Serene Capacity
+You are able to power your spells with intuition and patience.
+You may use your Soul in place of Heart to determine your MP.

+#### Skill Spell
+You make your spells more deadly by striking with superior control and aim.
+You may use your Finesse in place of Mind to determine your Mental Offense.

+#### Sturdy Shield
+You can use your physical sturdiness to protect yourself against mental forces.
+You may use y our Toughness in place of Heart to determine your Mental Defense.

+#### Unyielding Zeal
-Your heart powers your body more than your muscles.
-You may use Heart in place of Strength when determining your HP.
+You can keep yourself going with sheer willpower.
+You may use your Heart in place of your Toughness to determine your HP.

 ------------
 # Chapter 9: Utilities